Skip to main content

 ICC Auditorium (Level 0)

-Josie Hughes, EPFL (Swiss Federal Institute of Technology)
+Josie Hughes, EPFL (Swiss Federal Institute of Technology) - Deploying Robots in Agri-food from Farm-to-Fork.

 Tim Brackbill, Tortuga AgTech - Essential Robotics: Designing for application